 In yet other species (the Winsome Fly), the adult tachinid glues her eggs somewhere on the outside body of the host, the eggs hatch, and the maggots penetrate the host’s body.
 This is the most common strategy we see for tachinids that attack Japanese Beetle adults – so there is still hope!

-Geoff Carpentier is a published author, expedition guide and environmental consultant.\ For interview requests, click here.
-The opinions expressed by our columnists and contributors are theirs alone and do not inherently or expressly reflect the views of our publication. © Troy Media
+Geoff Carpentier is a published author, expedition guide and environmental consultant.\ For interview requests, click here. © Troy Media